Caution: This chart assumes that the issuer has either

 If your questions are not answered below, either contact us or check our blog for more information.

-1. What does the reference to “Rule 144” on my stock certificate mean?
+1. What does the reference to “Rule 144” on my stock certificate or book entry account statement mean?

-Rule 144 of the Securities Act of 1933 was adopted in 1972 (with major amendments in 2008) by the Securities and Exchange Commission (a) to provide a more clear definition of who is considered an underwriter and, thus, have special limitations regarding how and when the restricted securities may be resold, (b) to resolve different views of several federal Circuit Courts of Appeal regarding how long a person must hold shares after payment in full has been made to be presumed not to have acquired the shares with a “view to distribution.” and (c) to clarify the position of the SEC regarding many aspects of the resales of restricted securities to provide guidance to issuers of securities, broker-dealers, shareholders and stock transfer agents.
-A stamp is used by stock transfer agents to place information on the face of paper stock certificate stating that the shares are subject to the restrictions on resale set forth in the Securities Act of 1933 and Rule 144.
+Rule 144 of the Securities Act of 1933 was adopted in 1972 (with major amendments in 2008) by the Securities and Exchange Commission (a) to provide a more clear definition of who is considered an underwriter and, thus, have special limitations regarding how and when the restricted securities may be resold, (b) to resolve different views of several federal Circuit Courts of Appeal regarding how long a person must hold shares after payment in full has been made to be presumed not to have acquired the shares with a “view to distribution” and (c) to clarify the position of the SEC regarding many aspects of the resales of restricted securities to provide guidance to issuers of securities, broker-dealers, shareholders and stock transfer agents.
+A stamp is used by stock transfer agents to place information on the face of paper stock certificates stating that the shares are subject to the restrictions on resale set forth in the Securities Act of 1933 and Rule 144.
+If you hold book entry shares and were not issued a paper stock certificate, the account statement from the independent stock transfer agent for the company that issued your shares will have a notation that the shares are restricted and have a Rule 144 restriction on resales.
 This information is referred to as a “Rule 144 legend.”
-It is considered a best practice to place a Rule 144 legend on each paper certificate.
-Stock transfer agents also place a “stop order” on the shareholder ledger of the issuing company noting which shares are restricted.
-Link to text of Rule 144: https://www.law.cornell.edu/cfr/text/17/230.144
+It is considered to be a best practice in the securities industry for the stock transfer agent to place a Rule 144 legend on each paper certificate and to note the restricted status of the shares on every transfer agent account statement.
+Link to text of Rule 144:

 2. Why does my stock have a Rule 144 restrictive legend?

-Unless shares are registered for resale under a current, effective registration statement, they may only be sold in the public markets or in private sales if there is an exemption available under the federal securities laws.
-Public companies place a restrictive legend on all stock certificates, including those issued (a) through a private placement memorandum, (b) as a result of a merger, acquisition of assets or stock or some other business combination involving a privately owned and a publicly owned company, or (c) as a result of converting a debenture, debt or promissory note to common shares.
-Although no specific statute, rule or regulation requires a Rule 144 legend, it is considered best practice to affix one to all paper certificates and the failure to do so could be viewed as a public company failing to take adequate steps to assure that unregistered securities are not sold unless registered or an exemption is available.
+Unless a public company’s shares are registered for resale under a current, effective registration statement filed with the Securities and Exchange Commission, they may only be sold in the public markets or in private sales if there is an exemption available under the federal securities laws.
+The stock transfer agents for publicly traded companies place a restrictive legend on all shares, including those issued (a) through a private placement memorandum, (b) as a result of a merger, acquisition of assets or stock, or some other business combination involving a privately owned and a publicly owned company, (c) as a result of converting a debenture, debt or promissory note to common shares, (d) compensation for services to the issuer of the shares or (e) any other transaction resulting in some type of payment in full being made for the shares by the shareholder.
+Although no specific statute, rule or regulation requires a Rule 144 legend, it is considered best practice by the Securities and Exchange Commission and FINRA to affix one to all paper certificates and to note the restrictions on resale on stock transfer agent account statements.
+The failure to do so could be viewed as a public company failing to take adequate steps to assure that unregistered securities are not sold unless registered or an exemption is available.

 3. How soon can I sell my restricted shares after I paid for them in full?

-The applicable holding periods are shown in the chart at the top of this page.
-Your holding period depends on (a) whether you are an affiliate or non-affiliate (b) whether the company that issued the shares is a reporting or a non-reporting company and (c) whether the company that issued the shares is or ever was a shell company.
-If the company is subject to the reporting requirements of the Securities Exchange Act of 1934, is current in its filings and has either never been a shell company or, of so, has complied with the requirements of Rule 144(i)(2), the holding period is six months after payment in full was made for the shares.
+The applicable holding periods are shown in the chart on our website page entitled “Information for Selling Shareholders.”
+Your holding period depends on (a) whether you are an affiliate or non-affiliate (b) whether the company that issued the shares is a reporting or a non-reporting company and (c) whether the company that issued the shares is or ever was a shell company and, if so, whether the public company cured that shell status by compliance with Rule 144(i)(2).
+If the company is subject to the reporting requirements of the Securities Exchange Act of 1934, is current in its filings and has either never been a shell company or, if so, has complied with the requirements of Rule 144(i)(2), the holding period is six months after payment in full was made for the shares and the shareholder had an agreement with

 4. My broker told me that I need a legal opinion regarding my eligibility to sell the shares.
 How do I obtain the legal opinion, how long does the process take and how much will I have to pay for the legal opinion?